 3.1 Neighbourhood development plans have to be prepared following a procedure set by Government (Figure 2).
-The plan has been revised following responses from the Regulation 14 consultation and is now being consulted upon by Herefordshire Council under Regulation 16...
+The plan has been revised following responses from the Regulation 14 and 16 consultations and has been passed for referendum by the independent examiner.